Vadim2090/Grants-Program/my_project_name.md

 Metronomo is a user growth infrastracture solution for NEAR ecosystem

 #### Problem
-On-chain data is fragmented and poorly structured => тhere are no tools for acquaring and retaining users compared to web2
+On-chain data is fragmented and poorly structured => тhere are no tools for acquaring and retaining users in web3 similar to existing web2 solutions

 #### Solution
-As a first step, provide mintbase with a user profiling and personalization solution via on-chain data to accelerate their growth
+The first step - to provide mintbase and businesses with the user profiling and personalization tool via on-chain data to accelerate their growth
 In the long term lay the foundation for building multiple martech products on NEAR

 #### Why we do
-Our team has 10+ year experience in product growth and analytics We are confident that on-chain data has unique value for scaling web3 products and ecosystem as a whole So we can formulate our mission as **make web3 martech great to the next bull run**
+Our team has 10+ year experience in product growth and analytics And we are confident that on-chain data has a unique role in scaling web3 products and ecosystem as a whole So we see our mission as **make web3 martech great to the next bull run**

 ### Project Details